singhsourav930/authapp/README.md

 ### `yarn dev`

-This command run all projects like front-end and back-end concurrently
+This command run all projects like front-end and back-end and mobile app in android studio concurrently

 Runs the apps in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.